 What Are Some of the Top Schools?

-If the idea of going back to high school at night feels too weird for you, there is potentially a few alternatives.
-Some local community colleges also offer courses throughout the day, at night, on weekend, and even online in some cases.
+If the idea of going back to high school at night feels too weird for you, there are a few alternatives.
+Some local community colleges also offer courses throughout the day, at night, on weekends, and even online in some cases.
 Here are some cities/counties where you can attend courses at a community college campus:

 - Orange County – Coast Community College, North Orange County Community College, South Orange County Community College